 Scarless Breast Reduction (Breast Liposuction)

 Scarless breast reduction uses liposuction techniques to reduce the size of the breast with little to no scarring.
 Since liposuction only helps remove fatty tissue in the breast, patients should have more fatty tissue than glandular tissue.
 This technique is commonly used on men with enlarged breasts, but can be applied to the younger woman with little if any sagging of the breast.

 After Care & Recovery

 - The nipple areola will have a non-adherent gauze placed on them that will be removed in 2 days.
 Surgical drains are typically not used in this procedure unless in some cases of extensive breast tissue removal.

 The results of a breast reduction are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 The breast shape will evolve over a three month period especially in the cases of vertical type breast reductions.
-Scar treatment will be initiated at the 3 week visit and may be continued for 3 to 6 months after the operation, or until the scar soften and fade.
+Scar treatment will be initiated at the 3-week visit and may be continued for 3 to 6 months after the operation, or until the scar softens and fade.
 As previously mentioned a bra must still be used after a breast reduction procedure, but cup size and need for support may decrease in the standard breast reduction patient.